Nakshatra05/Web3-Twitter/README.md

 # Web3 Twitter Blockchain App

-A decentralized Twitter-like application built using Solidity, Next.js, Sanity.io, Tailwind CSS, and deployed on Vercel.
+A decentralized Twitter-like application built using Solidity, Next.js, Sanity.io and Tailwind CSS.
 This project leverages the power of blockchain technology to provide a decentralized platform for social interaction.

 ## Project Overview